 The information about the ceremonies provided above serve as the basics of scrum and performing these ceremonies is critical in a project managed using scrum, especially for teams learning to work with scrum.

-To learn more about how CareerSprints can help you kickstart your scrum career, consider registering for our Free 4 hour Scrum Webinar conducted by scrum experts, which covers the scrum basics.
+To learn more about how CareerSprints can help you kickstart your scrum career, consider registering for our Free 2 hours Agile Scrum Foundations training conducted by scrum experts, which covers the scrum basics.
 Unlike pre-recorded webinars, this one is a live class where you have the opportunity to ask questions to the instructor.

-Following the webinar, you'll be able to register for the Foundational Certification in Agile Scrum (FCAS) exam and gain this certification.
+Following the Agile Scrum Foundations Training, you'll be able to register for the Foundational Certification in Agile Scrum (FCAS) exam and gain this certification.